deep4soft-org/zip-release/README.md

 The path to the files or directory that should be archived, relative to `directory`.

-Path with whitespace is currently not supported because of the limitation of GitHub actions regarding the parameter formatting (no YAML double quoting).
-A solution based on [similar issues](https://github.com/rojopolis/spellcheck-github-actions/commit/0d2f3ab70398848fd52892971396beff29d3fd61) will soon be implemented.

 ### `type`
 Default: `zip`

-Either `zip` or `tar` or `7z`.
+Either `zip` or `7z` or `tar` or `tar.gz` or `tar.xz`

-Defines if either a ZIP-file is created, or a tar archive (the latter gzipped).
+Defines if either a zip file, 7z or tar file is created; tar archive compressed with gzip or xz.

-On Windows platform 7zip is used to zip files as zip command is unavailable there.
+On Windows platform 7zip is used to zip files as zip command is not available there.

 ### `exclusions`
 Default: none